Episode 49: Almost Exactly Like Ragnarok, Only Different

 enunciating his words with great care.
 "I am Captain Roland P. Everett,

-Royal Navy Airship Service."
+Royal Naval Airship Service."

 "Quite," said the fellow, offering a bow.
 "Helga informed me you might be